MikaelL0pes/MikaelL0pes/README.md

 ## Hello word!
 I'm Mikael Lopes 👋

 - 🤖 I’m interested in Learning RPA HardCode with Python
-- 🌱 I’m currently working with RPA Low-Code with Uipath
+- 🌱 I’m currently working with RPA Low-Code using Uipath
 - 💞️ I’m looking to collaborate on Projects HardCode
 - ⚡ Fun fact: Why did automation break up with manual work?
 It needed space to process its feelings without any human errors